Belt Conveyors for bulk materials:

 Take up Arrangement:

-All belt conveyors require the use of some form of take up device for the following reasons:
+All belt conveyors require the use of some form of belt conveyor take up device for the following reasons:

-1. To ensure adequate tension of the belt leaving the drive pulley so us to avoid any slippage of the belt.
+- To ensure adequate tension of the belt leaving the drive pulley so as to avoid any slippage of the belt.

-4. To provide extra length of belt when necessary for splicing purpose.
+- To provide an extra length of the belt when necessary for splicing purposes.

-1. Fixed take up device that may be adjusted periodically by manual operation
+- Fixed take up device that may be adjusted periodically by manual operation.

 Manual Screw Take Up:

 The most commonly used manual take up is the screw take up.
-In a screw take up system the take up pulley rotates in two bearing blocks which may slide on stationery guide ways with the help of two screws.
-The tension is created by the two screws which are tightened and periodically adjusted with a spanner.
-It is preferable to use screws with trapezoidal thread to decrease the effort required to tighten the belt.
+In a screw take up system the take up pulley rotates in two bearing blocks which may slide on stationary guide ways with the help of two screws.
+The tension is created by the two screws, which are tightened and periodically adjusted with a spanner.
+It is preferable to use screws with a trapezoidal thread to decrease the effort required to tighten the belt.

 The main problem with the use of manual take up is that it requires a vigilant and careful operator to observe when take up adjustment is required.
 Perfect tension adjustment with this system is also not possible.
-For these reason these devices are used only in case of short conveyors of up 60m length and light duty.
+For this reason, these devices are used only in the case of short conveyors of up to 60 m in length and light duty.

 Automatic Take Up:

-In automatic take up arrangement the take up pulley is mounted on slides or on a trolley which is pulled backwards by means of a steel rope and deflecting pulleys.
-The carriage travels on guide ways mounted parallel to the longitudinal axis of the conveyor, i.e., horizontally in horizontal conveyors (Ex.: Gravity type automatic take up arrangement) and at an incline in inclined conveyors.
-Hydraulic, Pneumatic and electrical take up devices are also used.
+In an automatic take up arrangement, the take up pulley is mounted on slides or on a trolley, which is pulled backward by means of a steel rope and deflecting pulleys.
+The carriage travels on guideways mounted parallel to the longitudinal axis of the conveyor, i.e., horizontally in horizontal conveyors (ex., gravity type automatic take up arrangement) and at an incline in inclined conveyors.
+Hydraulic, pneumatic,, and electrical take up devices are also used.

 Automatic take up has the following features:

-1. The inertial and frictional resistance due to acceleration of the material at the loading area
+- The inertial and frictional resistance due to the acceleration of the material at the loading area.

-2. Resistance due to friction on the side walls of the skirt board at the loading area.
+- resistance due to friction on the side walls of the skirting board at the loading area.

-3. Pulley bearing resistance applicable for other than the driving pulley
+- Pulley bearing resistance is applicable for other than the driving pulley

 a.
 Resistance due to idler tilting